Harmony in the Garden Blog

 While this variety’s foliage isn’t maroon, blue, or even variegated, I decided to put it in this category because of its fresh and bright green color (it’s the oversized plant with the acid-yellow blooms behind the brick wall.)

-It’s hands-down my very favorite euphorbia of all, not only because it’s perfect for waking up a hot and tired garden, but because it is the longest blooming euphorbia I’ve ever seen.Ā
+It’s hands-down my very favorite euphorbia of all, not only because it’s perfect for waking up a hot and tired garden, but because it is the longest blooming euphorbia I’ve ever seen.

 More often than not, I’ll still have flowers on this plant in December!

-It’s a biggie, quickly growing to an impressive 5’x5’ so make sure you give it enough room – the middle or back of the border is ideal.Ā
+It’s a biggie, quickly growing to an impressive 5’x5’ so make sure you give it enough room – the middle or back of the border is ideal.

 Designing a barren berm

-The foliage and flowers are looser in form than some of the other varieties, giving it a light and airy quality.
+The foliage and flowers of the e. ceratocarpa are looser in form than some of the other varieties, giving it a light and airy quality.

-The only downside is that it’s virtually impossible to find in the nurseries.Ā
+The only downside is that it’s virtually impossible to find in the nurseries.

-But if you’re lucky (or plant from seeds that are plentiful on the internet,) you’ll be able to easily propagate it via cuttings and the occasional seedling.Ā Ā
+But if you’re lucky, you’ll be able to easily propagate it via cuttings or by transplanting the occasional seedling that might appear.

-I’d be remiss if I didn’t let you all know that all euphorbia stems leak a thick white sap that in some people can cause pretty bad rashes and blisters. Ā
+I’d be remiss if I didn’t mention that all euphorbia stems leak a thick white sap that in some people may cause rashes or blisters.

-I’m knocking on wood as I write this, but I’ve been planting euphorbias in gardens for 20 years now, and the sap has yet to cause any problems for me.Ā Ā
+I’m knocking on wood as I write this, but I’ve been planting euphorbias in gardens for 20 years now, and the sap has yet to cause any problems for me.

 However, I definitely wouldn’t plant them where young children would be tempted to pick a bouquet of flowers.

-So consider yourself warned – they’re gorgeous, but they can be nasty, so handle with caution!Ā
+So consider yourself warned – they’re gorgeous, but they can be nasty, so handle with caution!

 euphorbia euphoria

-Once the flowers start to turn a light tan color, it’s time to prune them.
+Once the flowers start to turn a light tan color, it’s time to cut them back a bit.

 Instead of cutting everything to the ground in one solid swoop (in a bad haircut sort of way) I prefer to selectively remove some of the old stalks a few at a time, over the course of a few weeks.